markNZed/processism-react-three/storyboard.md

 ## 40.2.
 Animation
 Introduce a "black blob" entity that represents an adaptive process, monitoring changes and updating the system’s models.
 This entity could be shown interacting with different parts of the system, making adjustments in response to observed changes.
 ## 40.3.
 Narration
 Intelligence in a system is its ability to learn and adapt to changes in its environment.
 This is achieved through ongoing monitoring and updating of internal models.
-Here, we see an adaptive process—represented by a 'black blob'—actively interacting with different parts of the system, making adjustments in response to observed changes.
+Here, we see an adaptive process — represented by a 'black blob'—actively interacting with different parts of the system, making adjustments in response to observed changes.

 In the earlier example of the deciduous tree, we can expand the timescale of the processes we consider to observe this adaptive intelligence at work through the evolution of the tree species.
 For instance, as climate change alters environmental conditions, species of trees may modify their behavior to continue predicting autumn accurately, ensuring their survival.
 This illustrates how intelligence, as an adaptive process, enables systems to remain resilient and responsive to new challenges.

 # 41. Scene: Evolution as Learning
 ## 41.1.
 Objective
 To illustrate the analogy between the process of intelligence (learning) and the process of evolution, highlighting how learning can occur across various scales and levels, from individual organisms to entire species.
 ## 41.2.
 Animation
 Begin by showing an entity, such as a small plant or organism, that seeds another entity, which then grows, seeds another, and gradually fades away.
 Over several cycles of this process, introduce a subtle change in color or form with each new generation, symbolizing adaptation and learning.
 As the process continues, zoom out to reveal that the color changes represent a broader, evolving pattern.
 ## 41.3.
 Narration
 The example of the tree species adapting to its environment introduces a key insight from Robert Rosen's work on anticipatory systems: many of the major breakthroughs in science can be attributed to the method of analogy.